chainguard-dev/edu/content/chainguard/migration/migrating-php.md

 **Running the Artisan Web Server**

+To quickly preview your Laravel application, you can use Artisan's built-in web server.
+The following command runs the built-in Artisan web server from the application folder:

 ```shell
 docker run -p 8000:8000 --rm -it -v ${PWD}:/app --entrypoint /app/artisan --user laravel \
     cgr.dev/chainguard/laravel:latest-dev \
     serve --host=0.0.0.0
 ```
+The preview should be live at `locahost:8000`.

 ## Additional Resources